Li Jiawei: 2008 Summer Olympics

 Li and her teammates received byes into the third round of the singles tournament.
 She beat Croatia's Tamara Boroš in the third round, Hong Kong's Lin Ling in the fourth round, and the USA's Wang Chen in the quarter-finals.
 However, on 22 August she was defeated in the semifinals 4–1 by Zhang Yining of China, ranked number one in the world, and lost the bronze medal 4–2 to China's Guo Yue.
-Thus placed fourth in the singles tournament, she equalled her performance in the 2004 Athens Olympics but again failed in her quest for an individual Olympic medal.
+Thus placed fourth in the singles tournament, she equaled her performance in the 2004 Athens Olympics but again failed in her quest for an individual Olympic medal.
 After the bronze medal match, a tearful Li told reporters this would be her final Olympics.
 At a victory celebration in Singapore on 25 August, Vivian Balakrishnan, the Minister for Community Development, Youth and Sports, announced that Li, Feng and Wang would be presented with the Pingat Jasa Gemilang (Meritorious Service Medal), only the third time the medal would be awarded to athletes, the two previous recipients being weightlifter Tan Howe Liang (1962) and swimmer Joscelin Yeo (2006).

 Li has expressed interest in pursuing a communications degree at Peking University.
 In October 2008 the Singapore Table Tennis Association said the Association and the Singapore Sports Council were prepared to offer her a scholarship to do so.
 Nevertheless, Li said that she wished to continue her career and to compete in the 2012 Summer Olympics.

 In May 2009, the national table tennis women's team, composed of Li and her teammates Feng, Wang and Sun Beibei, were awarded the Team of the Year (Event) prize at the Singapore Sports Awards.